The Bankrate promise

-Comparing a card that offers rewards to a card that doesn’t might feel like apples-to-oranges.
+Comparing a card that offers rewards to a card that doesn’t offer rewards might feel like comparing apples to oranges.
 But both the Bank of America® Unlimited Cash Rewards credit card and BankAmericard® credit card primarily serve the same type of consumers — those who are looking to consolidate high-interest credit card debt via a balance transfer or finance an upcoming purchase without paying interest.

 |Welcome bonus||$200 online bonus cash rewards after spending $1,000 within the first 90 days||None|